Shashwat79802/CRUD-REST-API-FLASK/README.md

 # Flask-MongoDB REST API

-To run this application, you need [Docker](https://docs.docker.com/engine/install/) installed in your respective application and must be logged in to [Docker Hub](https://hub.docker.com/).

-Now fork and clone this repository, and then run the commands -
+Now fork and clone this repository, and then run the command - `pip install -r requirements.txt` and `python3 app.py` This will start your Flask app that runs on - `http://127.0.0.1:5000`
-1. `docker build -t <docker-hub-username>/flask-container:1.0.0 .`
-2. `docker run -p 8000:8000 <docker-hub-username>/flask-container:1.0.0`

-This will start your Flask app that runs on - `http://172.17.0.2:5000`

 Now you can use any testing tool like Postman to hit the following endpoints and verify the results-
 1. `GET /users` - To fetch all the user records.